Representations of integers as sums of four polygonal numbers and partial theta functions: Introduction and statement of results

 is equivalent to evaluating $s_{r,M,\bm\alpha}^*(An+B)$ (for some appropriate $A$, $B$, $r$, and $M$), where

 The generating function ($q:=e^{2\pi i \tau}$ with $\tau\in\H:=\{\tau\in\C: \im{\tau}>0\}$)

-is a modular form of weight $\frac{d}{2}$ for some congruence subgroup (see, e.g., \cite[Proposition 2.1]{Shimura}).
-Using the theory of modular forms, formulas like \eqref{eqn:r2k} may be obtained by splitting $\Theta_{r,M,\fbm\bm{\alpha}}^*$ into an Eisenstein series and a cusp form and using a result of Deligne \cite{Deligne} to bound the coefficients of the cusp form as an error term.
-As noted above, although one obtains formulas like \eqref{eqn:r2k} for $r_{m,\fbm\bm{\alpha}}^*(n)$ due to its connection with modular forms, one loses the interpretation for $p_{m}(\ell_j)$ in terms of regular $m$-gons.
+is a modular form of weight $\frac{\kappa}{2}$ for some congruence subgroup (see, e.g., \cite[Proposition 2.1]{Shimura}).
+Using the theory of modular forms, formulas like \eqref{eqn:r2k} may be obtained by splitting $\Theta_{r,M,\fbm\bm{\alpha}}^*$ into an Eisenstein series and a cusp form and using a result of Deligne \cite{Deligne} to bound the Fourier coefficients of the cusp form as an error term.
+Explicit bounds for the Fourier coefficients of the cusp forms played an important role in a number of related problems, such as the theorem of Bhargava and Hanke \cite{BhargavaHanke} saying that positive definite integer-valued quadratic forms represent every positive integer if and only if they represent every positive integer up to $290$ and the conditional proof of Rouse \cite[Theorems 2 and 7]{Rouse} stating that every such quadratic form represents every odd integer if and only if it represents every positive integer up to $451$.
+As noted above, although these techniques yield formulas like \eqref{eqn:r2k} for $r_{m,\fbm\bm{\alpha}}^*(n)$ due to the connection with modular forms, one loses the interpretation for $p_{m}(\ell_j)$ in terms of regular $m$-gons.
 The aim of this paper is to link the study of $r_{m,\fbm\bm{\alpha}}(n)$ to modular forms while simultaneously preserving the connection with regular $m$-gons by restricting to $\ell_j\in\N_0$.

-However, the restriction of $\ell_j$ to $\N_0$ breaks an important symmetry and as a result the generating function for $r_{m,\fbm\bm{\alpha}}(n)$ is unfortunately not a modular form, so one cannot employ standard methods to obtain a formula for $r_{m,\fbm\bm{\alpha}}(n)$.
+However, the restriction of $\ell_j$ to $\N_0$ breaks an important symmetry and as a result the generating function for $r_{m,\fbm\bm{\alpha}}(n)$ is unfortunately not a modular form.
+Hence the standard techniques described above cannot be employed to obtain a formula for $r_{m,\fbm\bm{\alpha}}(n)$.
 Indeed, in his last letter to Hardy in 1920, Ramanujan commented that ``unlike the `False' theta functions'', the mock theta functions that he discovered ``enter into mathematics as beautifully as the ordinary theta functions''.
 However, contrary to Ramanujan's claims about the false theta functions, recent work by Nazaroglu and the first author \cite{BringmannNazaroglu} shows that the generating function has some modular properties and in particular can be \enquote{completed} to a function transforming like a modular form.
 This gives that the generating function has some explicit ``obstruction to modularity''.
 The investigation of this obstruction to modularity plays a fundamental role in this paper and causes most of the technical difficulties.